Deepak Vinayak

-Deepak Vinayak (born 8 November 1972) is an Indian Australian community leader from Melbourne.
+Deepak Vinayak (born 8 November 1972) is an Indian Australian engineer and community leader from Melbourne.
 He was appointed as the People of Australia Ambassador by Australian Prime Minister Julia Gillard for two consecutive terms in 2012 and 2013.

 Career

 Deepak completed BTech in civil engineering from Thapar University, Punjab of India and migrated to Australia in 1996.
 He has also graduated from Victoria University with a Diploma of Engineering in Advanced Trade.
 He currently works for the Metro Trains Melbourne.
 He was appointed People of Australia Ambassador for two times 2012 and 2013 by Australian Prime Minister Julia Gillard.
 Deepak also has been a four-time Australia Day Ambassador.
 He was a member of Regional Advisory Council for North and West Metropolitan at Victorian Multicultural Commission, State Government of Victoria.